tomlion/server-bootstrap/docs/Installing Chef Server.md

 This takes care of grabbing all the pre-requisites, creating upstart scripts, as well as a sample config file.
 Take a look at the script if you're interested in what it does, but its essentially just a consolodated version of the chef server manual install steps from their site.

+**Note**: Sometimes the above fails for whatever reason (usually around grabbing stuff from opscode apt repo).
+If it does, just run the script again and everything should be fine.

 ## Configure the Server

 The above script grabs a boilerplate config file and drops it in `/etc/chef/server.rb`.
 Go ahead and open that up, and make any changes that you feel are necessary, but most likely you'll only need to tweak the `chef_server_url`.
 When I'm doing this with VMs set up with host-only networking, I use the machine's IP address.